Desperadas

 Desperadas is a 2007 Filipino romantic comedy film written by Roy Iglesias, directed by Joel Lamangan, and starring Marian Rivera, Ruffa Gutierrez, Rufa Mae Quinto and Iza Calzado.
-The film was followed by the sequel Desperadas 2 in 2008.
+The film was followed by the sequel Desperadas 2 in 2008 and produced by Regal Films and distributed by GMA Pictures.

 Plot

 Four siblings from different men are living on a compound.
 They have different stories and problems to face.

 The eldest daughter (Iza Calzado) tries to spice up her marriage with her workaholic husband.

 The second daughter (Ruffa Gutierrez) is a spendthrift woman, and a single mother who struggles with dating.

 The third daughter (Rufa Mae Quinto) is a professional sexual and clinical psychologist obsessed who suspects that her husband is gay.

-The youngest (Marian Rivera) is a childish and wild woman, engaged in her conservative boyfriend who came from a religious family.
+The youngest (Marian Rivera) is a childish and wild woman, engaged to a conservative boyfriend from a religious family.